NetSAIL-UCI/Phoenix/README.md

 python3 -m src.simulator.create_cloud_env --name Alibaba-10000-SvcP90-CPM --apps datasets/alibaba/AlibabaAppsTest --n 10000 --c svcp90 --r cpm --replicas 1
 ```

-Running the above commands, will create a new cloud environment in the `datasets/Alibaba` folder of the name `Alibaba-10000-SvcP90-CPM`.
+The above script may take 2-5 mins to execute.
+Running the above commands will create a new cloud environment in the `datasets/Alibaba` folder of the name `Alibaba-10000-SvcP90-CPM`.
 We pass several parameters in the above command such as `--n` as 10,000, `--r` as cpm, `--c` svcp90.
 These are required parameters when creating a cloud environment in AdaptLab.
 To understand how we pack the applications to this cluster we recommend looking into our code in `./src/simulator/create_cloud_env.py`.

 Readers are recommended to build other cloud environments by passing different parameters to generate different types of cloud environments.

 This concludes the preparation of workloads for AdaptLab.

-## Real-world experiment
+## 6 Real-world experiment

 There are 2 modes of preparing the real-world experiments:
 1. via CloudLab